reproto/reproto/doc/spec.md

 ## Introduction

-ReProto is geared towards being an expressive and productive protocol specification.
+reproto is geared towards being an expressive and productive protocol specification.

 The choice of using a DSL over something existing like JSON or YAML is an attempt to improve signal-to-noise ratio.